ShashwatSharmaPM/enterprise-user-management-at-scale/README.md

 # Enterprise User Management at Scale

-> Designing self-service RBAC for a multi-tenant SaaS platform with 100K+ users, turning an internal bottleneck into a customer-facing capability.
+> Designing self-service RBAC for a multi-tenant SaaS platform, turning an internal bottleneck into a customer-facing capability.

 ## Context